apache/druid/docs/operations/security-overview.md

 ## Best practices

 * Do not expose the Druid Console without authentication on untrusted networks.
 Access to the console effectively confers access the file system on the installation machine, via file browsers in the UI.
-You should use an API gateway that restricts who can connect from untrusted networks, whitelist the specific APIs that your users need to access, and implements account lockout and throttling features.
+You should use an API gateway that restricts who can connect from untrusted networks, allow list the specific APIs that your users need to access, and implements account lockout and throttling features.
 * Grant users the minimum permissions necessary to perform their functions.
 For instance, do not allow users who only need to query data to write to data sources or view state.
 * Disable JavaScript, as noted in the [Security section](https://druid.apache.org/docs/latest/development/javascript.html#security) of the JavaScript guide.
 * Run Druid as an unprivileged Unix user on the installation machine (not root).